bufbuild-ru/docs/docs/cli/quickstart/index.md

 └── buf.yaml
 ```

 That's how easy it is to generate code using the Buf CLI.
-There's no need to build up a set of complicated `protoc` commands—your entire configuration is contained within the `buf.gen.yaml` file.
+There's no need to build up a set of complicated `protoc` commands — your entire configuration is contained within the `buf.gen.yaml` file.

 ## Lint your API